 However the scam is delivered, the goal is to trick unsuspecting victims into believing that they’ve been hacked, their information has been stolen or their personal data is at risk.
-The scammers then try to convince you that the only way to solve the issue is by handing over personal info, like an account password, Social Social number or remote access to your device.
+The scammers then try to convince you that the only way to solve the issue is by handing over personal info, typically by clicking a link in an email or text, or even over the phone.

-One of Mashable’s own employees first spotted the scam when she received a message, written in Chinese, to her computer’s iMessage account from a foreign phone number.
-She then got a notification from Apple that her Apple ID was being used on another device.
+Users reportedly received messages, written in foreign languages, to their iMessage account from a foreign phone number.
+Then they would receive a notification from Apple that their Apple ID was being used on another device.

-The notification only provided one option — to click ‘OK.’
-And after clicking that button, the Mashable employee says her iMessage account immediately received message after message from a foreign number, again with text written in Chinese.
+The notification only provided one option — to click “OK.”
+Then after clicking that button, the user’s iMessage account would be flooded with messages from a foreign number, with text written in Chinese.

-She changed her Apple ID password and security questions, and then contacted Apple Support.
 Apple said it’s probably hackers trying to steal personal information and that the hack is fairly new, but the company’s developers are working on a solution.
-Apple did not know whether the user’s personal information had been exposed.
+Apple did not know whether users’ personal information had been exposed.

 If you think your Apple ID may have been compromised, Apple has a resource page with more information.